 4.6 RTP SDES Header Extension for MID

-When an RTP sender transmits different media streams in a multiplexed data flow identified by an IP 5-tuple, the 5GS network needs to identify the PDU’s belonging to the respective media streams, for enabling differentiated QoS handling (i.e. mapping multiplexed streams to differnet QoS Flows).
+When an RTP sender transmits different media streams in a multiplexed data flow identified by an IP 5-tuple, the 5GS network needs to identify the PDU’s belonging to the respective media streams, for enabling differentiated QoS handling (i.e. mapping multiplexed streams to different QoS Flows).
 The RTP SDES header extension for MID defined in RFC 9143 [23], described in Annex C.2, enables an RTP receiver to associate each RTP stream with a specific identification-tag.

 An RTP sender may use the BUNDLE attribute defined in RFC 9143 [23] in SDP negotiation to multiplex the media streams, particularly in case SSRC is not available before the RTP session is started.
 Endpoints that support the bundle mechanism for multiplexed RTP streams shall include the RTP SDES HE for MID for identifying the media streams.
 Endpoints that support the RTP SDES HE for MID shall support both RTP HE formats (i.e., the one-byte and the two-byte formats).
-Endpoints that support the bundle mechanism for multiplexing RTP and RTCP streams shall include the RTCP MID SDES Item as defined in RFC 9143 [23] in RTCP SDES packets for identifying the media streams.

-NOTE: Not every RTP packet is required to send MID information in the RTP SDES HE for MID.
+Endpoints that support the bundle mechanism for multiplexing RTP and RTCP streams shall include the RTCP MID SDES Item as defined in RFC 9143 [23] in RTCP SDES packets for identifying the media streamsNOTE: Not every RTP packet is required to send MID information in the RTP SDES HE for MID.

 Not every RTCP packet is required to include MID SDES Item in the RTCP SDES packets.

 If the RTP SDES HE for MID is the only RTP HE used, the endpoints shall use the 1-byte header format.
 If other 2-byte RTP HE elements are used in the same RTP stream, then the 2-byte header shall be used, unless the "a=extmap-allow-mixed" is successfully negotiated through SDP offer/answer, as described by RFC 8285 [11].

+Multiplexing can also be used to carry retransmitted packets in a separate retransmission stream within the same RTP session using a different SSRC (SSRC multiplexing, see [25]) or source and retransmission streams transmitted in separate sessions are multiplexed using the session-multiplexing as described in RFC 4588 [25].
+In this case, the method described above can be used to enable differentiated QoS handling by allowing the 5G Core to map the multiplexed retransmission streams to different QoS Flows.